schtangel/fy6x00-labview-control/README.md

 pip install pyserial
 ```

-**4. Downloading the Library**
+**4. Downloading the Library and Placing the Middleware Script**

 - In your command prompt or terminal, execute:
 ```
 git clone https://github.com/mattwach/fygen fygenlib
 ```
+- After downloading, place the script `fygenmidware.py` into the directory that contains the `fygenlib` folder.
-- Alternatively, if you already have an attached version of the library, ensure it's located in a directory convenient for you.
+- If you already have an attached version of the library, ensure it's located in a directory convenient for you, and then place the script in the same manner.

 ---